HomeFinanceSenegal Secures $258.9M from World Bank for Low-Carbon Cement Production

 “IFC has been a trusted long-term partner to both Sococim and Vicat.
 Today, it is helping us create a cleaner and more efficient African cement industry at a time of unprecedented economic and population growth in the region,” said Vicat’s CEO and Chairman, Guy Sidos.

-The deal will also see thousands of jobs created, even as the state seeks to bridge the housing units gap in the country.
+The deal will also create more jobs, even as the state seeks to bridge the housing units gap in the country.

 Last year, Foncier et Rénovation Urbaine inked an agreement with IFC to create 20,000 housing units in Senegal.

-The lease-purchase deal, signed on March 24, 2022, consists of obtaining excellent housing from developers and making it accessible to low-income individuals via a rental scheme with the opportunity to buy.
+The lease-purchase deal, of March 24, 2022, consists of obtaining excellent housing from developers and making it accessible to low-income individuals via a rental scheme with the opportunity to buy.